All Episodes

 All right.

-Let me what what you're getting calls about today is a piece in the New York Times, a resignation letter sent to the CEO, Ed Liddy, by an employee named Jake DeSantis.
+What you're getting calls about today is a piece in the New York Times, a resignation letter sent to the CEO, Ed Liddy, by an employee named Jake DeSantis.

-It's entitled Dear AIG, I quit.
+It's entitled, Dear AIG, I Quit.

 He was working for a dollar, like the CEO.